kennbp31/Assist-and-Support/README.md

   Add options to hide elements of home screen<br>

 # V1 - TODO:
+ Configurations: Adjust delay on skype opening, allow users to disable hotkeys, add information regarding application logic.
+(Gets confusing when your PC does stuff you didn't think it would do on its own...)
  Adjust AHK to reopen app if it closes or crashes.<br>

 # V1.1 and beyond - TODO: